godaddy/tartufo/docs/source/examplecleanup.rst

 #.
 OPTIONAL Development only: Setup poetry if you want to use the most recent non-released build from github (may not be stable)

-   This project uses [Poetry] to manage its dependencies and do a lot of the heavy lifting.
+   This project uses `Poetry`_ to manage its dependencies and do a lot of the heavy lifting.
 So you'll need to clone the tartufo repo and setup poetry!

    .. code-block:: console

       git clone git@github.com:godaddy/tartufo.git

-   Development Use Only Poetry Setup: https://tartufo.readthedocs.io/en/master/CONTRIBUTING.html#setting-up-a-development-environment
+   Development Use Only Poetry Setup: :doc:`CONTRIBUTING` setting-up-a-development-environment

 #.
 Clone your repo!